-- The Council's purpose is to serve in an advisory capacity to the President of the University, hereafter referred to as the President, with respect to all matters pertaining to classified personnel and employee relations
+- The Council's purpose is to serve in an advisory capacity to the President of the University, hereafter referred to as the President, concerning all matters about classified personnel and employee relations

 - The Council shall provide a means of communication for disseminating information to classified employees of the University

-- The Council shall afford an opportunity for classified employees to have a role in the governance of the University with respect to matters pertaining to classified personnel and employee relations
+- The Council shall allow classified employees to have a role in the governance of the University concerning matters pertaining to classified personnel and employee relations

 One of the first things new members should do is read the SEC bylaws.
-The bylaws will give you a sense of purpose of the SEC and will also give the insight to the committees.
+The bylaws will give you a sense of the purpose of the SEC and will also give insight into the committees.

 Representatives are expected to attend the monthly staff council meetings.
 Representatives unable to attend should send a proxy in their stead.
 Always notify the secretary of the council if you will be unable to attend a regularly scheduled meeting.

 As a newly elected member make yourself known to your group.
 Seek out the opinions of your constituents and ask for feedback.
 Inform your constituents of the topics to be discussed at the SEC meetings.
 If they are interested let them know they are always invited to attend meetings as guests.

 Report to your constituents the activities of the council.
 Make them aware that the minutes of the meeting and other communications are available on the SEC website.
 You may consider other ways to distribute information to your group such as: